-The New Zealand investor visa offers eligible candidates from around the world the opportunity to gain residence in New Zealand.
-There are two visa options:
+The New Zealand investor visa offers eligible candidates with the financial means the opportunity to become New Zealand residents.
+There is the Investor visa and the Investor Plus visa.

 1. Investor visa

-You intend to make an investment of NZ$1.5 million in New Zealand for 4 years.
+You intend to invest NZD1.5 million in New Zealand for 4 years.

 What are the requirements?